Laser Excitation of Muonic 1S Hydrogen Hyperfine Transition: Effects of Multi-pass Cell Interference: Theoretical model

 where $E_L$ is the field's amplitude of the incoupled laser pulse, $\omega$ the pulse's angular frequency, $\phi_{k,n}$ the phase of the $n$-th reflection, and

 the Gaussian amplitude of the laser pulse with temporal width $\tau$, centered at time $t_n = t_0 + n t_r$.
-Here, $t_0$ denotes the time when the pulse is coupled into the cell, and $t_r = D/c$ is the average time required for the pulse to travel back and forth between the atom and the cell surface upon reflection.
+Here, $t_0$ denotes the time when the pulse is coupled into the cell.
+If the atom is in the center of the cell, $t_r = D/c$ is the time required for the pulse to travel back and forth between the atom and the cell surface upon reflection.
+If the atom is displaced from the center, the same equations hold but $t_r=D/c$ represents the average time for back and forth propagation between the atom and the cell surface.
 The function $G_{t_n, \tau}(t)$ is normalized such that

 The factor $(\sqrt{R})^n$ accounts for the reduction in amplitude at each reflection, where the amplitude decreases by a factor of $\sqrt{R}$ per reflection.
 As explained above we consider that each reflected pulse has its phase shifted by a random amount, i.e., each phase $\phi_{k,n}$ in Eq.~\eqref{eq:field} is sampled from a uniform distribution from 0 to $2\pi$.
 The index $k$ addresses a unique stochastic generation of the total field in the cavity, for the $k$-th injected pulse.